duracellko/duracellko.net/Duracellko.NET/input/posts/2024/06/round-lot-validation-part-1.md

 ## Floating-point numbers

 Mostly, when people define some formulas or calculations (e.g. $m=u/c$), they are mostly defined in space of real numbers or rational numbers.
-However, there is infinite number of real or rational numbers, but computers have only finite memory, so computers use floating-point numbers.
+However, there is infinite number of real or rational numbers, but computers have only finite memory.
+Therefore, computers use floating-point numbers.
 So let's talk about difference between real numbers and floating-point numbers.
 For the rest of this post we can consider that all numbers are not negative.
 I think it is quite clear that it's possible to do the validation on absolute values of $u$ and $c$, so sign of the numbers is not relevant.
 Floating-point numbers are represented by a significand $s$ and an exponent $e$.
 Then the expressed number is $s2^e$.
 Significand is a rational number, but with limited precision.
 And the exponent is an integer.
 For example single precission floating-point numbers have significand of size 11 bits and exponent of size 4 bits.
 When bits of significand are $s_1, s_2, \dots s_{11}$ then the number represented by the bits is

 $$
 \left(1 + \sum_{i=1}^{11} s_{i}2^{-i} \right) 2^e